The Bachelor of International Relations (Honours) requires the completion of 48 units, which must consist of:

 POLS4021 Civilian Protection in Conflict and Post-Conflict Zones

 POLS4032 Globalisation: the Interaction of Economics and Politics

 POLS4036 Human Rights and Human Responsibility

 POLS4047 Interpretation, Method, Critique: Interpretivist Methods in the Social Sciences

 AQF Level 7 Bachelor of International Relations from the ANU, or equivalent from another institution, completed within the last two years, with a weighted average mark equivalent to an ANU 70 per cent calculated from:

-and with the written approval of an identified supervisor for THES4103 Thesis
+- the written approval of an identified supervisor for THES4103 Thesis.

 Adjustment Factors do not apply to 1 year honours programs.
 They do not apply to this program.

 Commonwealth Supported Place (CSP)